5 min read

 The reality is, the employee engagement industry keeps getting bigger and bigger but it’s not necessarily getting better, which is evident by the plethora of engagement solution providers and technologies they bring to market – and the little impact many of them seem to have on increasing employee engagement levels.

-But that’s what is so exciting about joining forces with Reward Gateway and aligning our teams to Make the World a Better Place to Work — we’re learning from our clients every day, the challenges that they have and how we can solve them.
+But that’s what is so exciting about joining forces with Reward Gateway and working as an Advisor to Make the World a Better Place to Work — we’re learning from our clients every day, the challenges that they have and how we can solve them.
 And we’re proud to bring those findings and live our values to deliver the best solution, to as many people as we can.
 And to me, that's just the cherry on top of my journey with employee engagement.